-Aaron Grad ©2017
+Aaron Grad ©2019

 The Sixth Brandenburg Concerto limits its palette to the lower strings, including instruments from the viol family that have fallen out of fashion.
 With the violins absent, the two top lines go to instruments labeled viola da braccio, or viola “on the arm”— meaning violas in the modern sense, held like violins.
 Joining as a third solo voice is a cello, also from the violin family.

-The accompanying lines, marked viola da gamba and violone, indicate bowed instruments that have frets tied to the fingerboard and that are held upright (“da gamba” means “on the leg”).
+The accompanying lines, marked viola da gamba and violone, indicate bowed instruments that have frets tied to the fingerboard, and that are held upright (“da gamba” means “on the leg”).
 The inclusion of relatively simple viola da gamba parts may have been an attempt on Bach’s part to include his employer, Prince Leopold, who played the instrument reasonably well.
 In modern practice, two cellos and a contrabass substitute for the viols.

 A distinguishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding steady while the violas add decorative filigree.
 If this was one way to avoid straining a less confident viol player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
 The violas spin out long lines that rise into the violin’s usual register, supported by walking cello lines and spacious accompaniment from the basso continuo.
 The finale is another festive dance in the style of a gigue, in which the soloists elaborate the main theme with passages of flowing sixteenth-notes.

-Aaron Grad ©2017
+Aaron Grad ©2018

-In the Allegro first movement, the solo violin takes the flashiest material, including long strings of arpeggios, a series of double-stops (the technique of playing two notes at once) and a wickedly fast passage of slurred 32nd-notes.
+Along with a solo violin in the Fourth Brandenburg Concerto, Bach wrote two solo parts that he identified as “echo flutes.”
+In the Allegro first movement, the solo violin takes the flashiest material, including long strings of arpeggios, a series of double-stops (the technique of playing two notes at once) and a wickedly fast passage of slurred 32nd notes.
 The characteristic tone of the flutes becomes more prominent in the middle movement, when the soloists contribute airy echoes to the ensemble’s phrases, with the violin dropping into the role of the bass instrument to support the higher voices.
-The movement ends on an unresolved chord that wants to settle on E minor, the slow movement’s home key, but instead the violas launch the Presto finale in G, where the concerto started.
+The movement ends on an unresolved chord that wants to settle on E minor, the slow movement’s home key, but instead the violas launch the Presto finale in G major, where the concerto began.
 Their robust phrase marks the start of a fugue, which intersperses virtuosic solo episodes among the passages of formal counterpoint.

-Aaron Grad ©2017
+Aaron Grad ©2019

 The middle movement, labeled Affettuoso (“with feeling”), presents the soloists without the accompanying strings.
-In the finale, a fugal structure reinforces the equal footing of the voices.
-The violin and flute take the first two entrances, and the harpsichord jumps in with the third and fourth voices of the fugue.
+In the finale, a fugue reinforces the equal footing of the voices: The violin and flute take the first two entrances, and the harpsichord jumps in with the third and fourth voices of the fugue.

-Aaron Grad ©2017
+Aaron Grad ©2019

-The jubilant opening movement makes up for the mismatched strength of the solo instruments by separating the voices out for individual statements and contrapuntal sparring.
-The more delicate aspects of the flute, oboe and violin emerge in the middle Andante movement, in which their polyphonic weavings are supported only by a walking bass line.
-A heralding call from the trumpet announces the Allegro third movement, initiating a rowdy finale that serves as a bookend to the unbridled joy of the opening movement.
+The trumpet sits out the central Andante movement to clear space for polyphonic weavings of flute, oboe and violin, supported by a walking bass line.
+A heralding call from the trumpet announces the Allegro assai third movement, initiating a rowdy finale that serves as a bookend to the unbridled joy of the opening movement.

-Aaron Grad ©2015
+Aaron Grad ©2018